Politics

 Share

 Ethical lapses among professionals, including accountants, are another concern.
 ICAN has implemented a disciplinary process to address misconduct, ensuring that accused members and their accusers are given fair hearings.
-Alaribe underscored the importance of societal reorientation, advocating for values that prioritize over wealth.
+Alaribe underscored the importance of societal reorientation, advocating for values that prioritize integrity over wealth.
 “The language of money is what we now understand,” he lamented, stressing the need to educate younger generations about the benefits of uprightness.

-In addition to curbing corruption, Alaribe addressed about customer exploitation by Nigerian banks.
-He encouraged citizens to report unjust and emphasized financial literacy, advising Nigerians to understand the terms of loans and agreements before signing.
+In addition to curbing corruption, Alaribe addressed concerns about customer exploitation by Nigerian banks.
+He encouraged citizens to report unjust charges and emphasized financial literacy, advising Nigerians to understand the terms of loans and agreements before signing.
 ICAN also collaborates with regulatory bodies like the Central Bank of Nigeria (CBN) to address systemic issues.

 Finally, Alaribe lauded ICAN’s structured leadership succession plan, likening it to a relay race where each president builds on the achievements of their predecessors.
 This model ensures continuity and collective progress.